Somewhere, an Ornithologist Is Crying

 .
 Most animators are mammals

 , and they tend not to be careful with the research when it comes to non-mammals.
 So, for whatever reason, cartoon birds tend to be quite unlike anything seen in Real Life

 Cartoon birds in starring roles tend to be one of only five or six semi-recognizable species.
-Ducks, chickens, owls
+Ducks, chickens, owls, and penguins

 are particularly popular and will all look pretty generic.
 In some cases, you will have to take the writer's word for it what species they are meant to be

 .
 Parrots are also popular and they'll sport generic chicken-like bird feet and will either be pure green with huge yellow beaks, or have cockatoo crests and a bizarre mix of rainbow colors.
 Birds of prey other than owls tend to look like an odd combination of any carnivorous bird; in particular cartoonists seem to get hawks and vultures confused with each other (and sometimes Corvids